GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 ## Violent content {: #violence }

-Corresponds to notification ID: Grey Potassium
+Corresponds to notification ID: `Grey Potassium`

+The intent of this policy is to prevent the use of extensions and the Chrome Web Store as a platform to spread the content mentioned in the relevant policy text.

+### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_9 }

+- The extension contains content or is directing users to content mentioned in the policy text,

+### How can you rectify this? {: #how-can-you-rectify-this_9 }

+- If providing access to violent or bullying content is one of the primary features of your extension, unpublish the extension; such extensions are not permitted in the Chrome Web Store.
+- If this was an unintended functionality, then remove the content or services that are in violation and resubmit your extension.

+### Relevant policy {: #violence-policy }

 This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][docs-cws-policies]:

 {% Aside %}

+**Content Policies**

-**Violent or Bullying Behavior:**
+Violent or Bullying Behavior:

-Depictions of gratuitous violence are not allowed.
+: Depictions of gratuitous violence are not allowed.
 Products should not contain materials that threaten, harass, or bully other users.
 For example, Products should not contain:

   - Content which makes a specific threat of serious harm against an individual person or a defined group of people.
   - Content whose predominant purpose is to single out another person for abuse, malicious attack, or ridicule.
-- Content that results in the unwanted sexualization of a person, including malicious claims about a person's sexual activities, sexual orientation, or gender identity.
+Content that results in the unwanted sexualization of a person, including malicious claims about a person's sexual activities, sexual orientation, or gender identity.
   - A series of posts/comments/photos that, taken together, clearly have the primary intention of harassment, even if each individual piece of content is not severe.

 {% endAside %}

-This policy is to prevent the use of extensions and the Chrome Web Store as a platform to spread the content mentioned in the policy text above

-### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_9 }

-The extension contains content or is directing users to content mentioned in the policy text above

-### How can you rectify this? {: #how-can-you-rectify-this_9 }

-- If this is the primary functionality of your extension, then it is recommended to unpublish your extension.
-- If this was an unintended functionality, then remove the content or services that are in violation and resubmit your extension.

 ## Single purpose {: #single-use }